Janitorial Service Bond

 How Much Do They Cost?

 These types of bonds are generally very affordable, especially compared to other bond types.
-Bond cost will vary, depending on the number of people your business employs, company history, and company credit.
-With larger bonds for larger cleaning companies, personal credit will affect bond price and qualification.
+The bond cost will vary, depending on the number of people your business employs, company history, and company credit.
+With larger bonds for larger cleaning companies, personal credit will affect the bond price and qualification.
 Bond prices are also affected by the value of a customer’s belongings.

 Janitorial Surety Bond

 Call Surety by NFP will any questions you may have about how to properly get janitorial bonds.
-Our toll free number is (800) 863-3210. or email Mike at email@example.com.
-Once you apply for a janitorial bond, we can usually satisfy your bonding needs the same or next day!
+Our toll-free number is (800) 863-3210. or email Mike at email@example.com.
+Once you apply for a janitorial bond, we can usually satisfy your bonding needs the same or the next day!
 We appreciate the opportunity to earn your business.